Best Hot Cajun Boudin Dip Recipe

 • Place the pan in the oven and bake for 20-30 minutes or until the boudin dip bubbles on the edges.

-• Remove the dish from the oven and sprinkle the top with bacon and green onions.
+• Remove the dish from the oven and sprinkle the top with more cheese, bacon, and green onions.

 A dish of boudin dip with a spoon and a smaller dish of chips.